 Have a passion to work creatively when using a range of fabrics, materials and techniques.

 Wish to develop their creative, and imaginative capabilities when exploring and creating new products.
-Have demonstrated excellent motivation to learn new Textiles skills in KS3Textile Design lessons.
-Demonstrate consistent effort with their homework assignments.
+Have demonstrated excellent motivation to learn new Textiles skills in KS3 Textiles Design lessons.
+All learners must demonstrate consistent effort with their homework assignments.

-Studying the Textile Design can lead to numerous careers in this field:
+Studying the Textile Design can lead to numerous careers in this field including: